Starting a new life and moving the whole family to the United States can take time.

 The United States citizen must mail a I-129F visa petition (Petition for Alien Fiancé) to the U.S. Citizenship and Immigration Services (USCIS).

-After the petition gets the green light, the immigrant must submit their visa application form online and attend an interview at a local US consulate.
+After the petition gets the green light, the immigrant must submit their visa application form online and attend an interview at a local US consulate in North Carolina.

 Then soon after the interview, he or she will know if they’ve been approved for a fiancé visa to enter the United States.
 The immigrant will then have 90 days in the U.S. to get married and apply for a green card at a local USCIS office.